reniel905/reniel905/README.md

 **`Software Engineer | Backend Developer | Android Developer`**

 Welcome to my GitHub!
-I'm a passionate IT student and developer who builds practical and impactful applications—from smooth user interfaces in **React**, to native **Android apps** in Java, and even **Windows desktop apps** using C# and WinForms.
+I'm a passionate Software Engineeer who builds practical and impactful applications—from smooth user interfaces in **React**, to native **Android apps** in Java, and even **Windows desktop apps** using C# and WinForms.
 I love turning ideas into working solutions.

 ## 🚀 About Me
 - **Capstone:** Improved Web Application for AT DIGITAL Marketing Services